CeON/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 #.
 Copy the Private URL which has been created for this dataset and it can now be shared with anyone you wish to have access to view or download files in your unpublished dataset.

 To disable a Private URL and to revoke access, follow the same steps as above until step #3 when you return to the popup, click the “Disable Private URL” button.

+Private URL also allows accessing a dataset that is under embargo.

 Dataset Versions
 ================